-Just fill out the entry form we send you in the mail and send it back to us, or call Customer Service at (888) 327-0671 to help you fill out an entry form.
+To enter the drawing, just fill out the entry form and send the completed form back to us.
+McLaren sends this entry form to you by mail.
+Please watch for this in your mailbox.
+You may also call Customer Service at (888) 327-0671 and they can help you fill out an entry form.